Energy of Computing on Multicore CPUs: Predictive Models and Energy Conservation Law

 To summarize, while existing models are focused on abstract application runs and lack any notion of applications, we introduce this notion in the extended model.
-The additional structure introduced in the extended model allows one to prove mathematically properties of energy predictive models.
+The additional structure introduced in the extended model allows one to prove the mathematical properties of energy predictive models.